Mantaro/mantaro-wiki/znai/currency/items.md

 description: "Found at the bottom of the ocean.
 What could it be worth for?
 (Require **Comet tool or better** to drop).",
 rarity: "Rare",
 api: {
-obtain: "Fish, Normal & Premium Fish Crates"
+obtain: "/fish, Normal & Premium Fish Treasures"
 }},
 {
 name: "Comet Gem",